franzinc/agraph-examples/streaming/kafka/README.md

 ### 4.2 Posts Producer

-Issue `make producer` to start producing posts to the Kafka topic `posts`.
+Issue the command `make producer` to start producing posts to the Kafka topic `posts`.
 It is a program that will keep producing posts every 1 to 3 seconds.
 By default, after **10,000** posts, the producer will exit.
 You can increase the number by using the `NUM_POSTS` variable, for example, `make producer NUM_POSTS=20000`.

 If you are interested, you can view the logs of our producer by `docker logs -f ag-kafka-basic_producer`: